galori/swift-ruby/README.md

 ---
 I created this project mostly as a stub, with only one implementation - hoping you will step in and create additional implementations for features you like in swift.

-Also I'm not tied to the naming, structure, testing framework, or anything.
+Also I'm not tied to the naming, structure, testing framework, refactoring, or anything.
 If anyone is willing to help out, you will get a lot of say :)
 ### 1. Question mark for method calls:

 (Swift's Optionals: http://stackoverflow.com/questions/24057171/what-the-meaning-of-question-mark-in-swift)